scarlettscoville/scarlettscoville/README.md

 I am a full-stack web developer with 12 years of previous experience in K-12 education and instructional technology.
 As a teacher, I used critical thinking and a keen eye for detail to develop innovative solutions within my classroom and campus.
 As a developer, I use these same skills to create beautiful, clean, responsive applications that are user-friendly and easy to navigate.
 With an insatiable curiosity and dedication to lifelong learning, I am looking forward to growing in the areas of software development and leadership.

 - 👀 I’m interested in developing and honing my front end development skills using Javascript, React, etc.
-- 🌱 I’m currently learning React Redux and Salesforce.
+- 🌱 I’m currently learning PHP, MySQL, WordPress, and Salesforce.
 - 💞️ I’m looking to collaborate on front-end development or React applications.
 - ☕ [Buy me a coffee!](https://www.buymeacoffee.com/kscarletts)